Arya-Sonthalia/Capstone-project-HR-Analystics/README.md

 ## Need of project
 Indeed it’s very important for organisation to have a policy were in employees are rewarded with salary for their best ability rather than based on human judgement.
-It creates healthy work environment and shows high the ethical standards of the organisation.
+It creates healthy work environment and shows high ethical standards of the organisation.
 Data driven salary package will have accuracy and unbiased offers for the employees.
 ## Visual inspection of Data
 The data consists of 29 columns and 25000 rows.
 ## Tools and Method used for Data Analytics